 The sauce was saltish but when mixed with rice, it wasn't that bad.
 Apple pie was nice but I didn't eat the french fries.
 Wanted to eat it on my way to the hotel but left at the seat pocket after the flight.
-For 1 hour 20 minutes of flying, to get a hot meal like this is surprisingly.
-Normally airlines would just offer a snack box consisting a sandwich, cake and a drink.
+For 1 hour 20 minutes of flying, to get a hot meal like this is surprising.
+Normally airlines would just offer a snack box consisting of a sandwich, cake, and a drink.

 Here are some window-shot photos, please enjoy!

 My aircraft was parked beside Cathay Pacific's Boeing 777-300.
 How do I know its the non-ER version?
-Look at the engine badge, its Roll Royce.
+Look at the engine badge, it is Roll Royce.
 General Electric GE90-115B is the only engine supplier that powers the Boeing 777-300ER.